×

 What Is Ulcerative Colitis?

 Ulcerative Colitis (UC) is an inflammatory disease affecting the entirety of the digestive tract.
-Those with ulcerative colitis develop sores or ulcers in the digestive tract — in the lining of the large intestine specifically — the result of which is pain, bleeding, fatigue, an urgent and frequent need to go to the bathroom, among other symptoms.
+Those with ulcerative colitis develop sores or ulcers in the digestive tract — in the lining of the large intestine specifically — the result of which is pain, bleeding, fatigue, and an urgent and frequent need to go to the bathroom, among other symptoms.
+This article will look at the symptoms, along with treatment options like VELSIPITY, a new DFA-approved once-daily pill for the treatment of moderately to severely active UC in adults.

 Causes of Ulcerative Colitis

 Unlike some other diseases that have a clear-cut cause, the underlying cause of developing ulcerative colitis is still somewhat fuzzy, and scientists are still working to fully understand it.
-It’s likely that more research will uncover a more clear-cut explanation in the future, as it continues to be studied.
+More research will likely uncover a more clear-cut explanation in the future, as it continues to be studied.

 It’s been posited that poor diet and environmental factors may contribute to the onset of ulcerative colitis.
 Genetics, your body’s microbiome and stress also may play a role.
 Some suggest these factors may worsen the disease versus cause it on their own.